 Spain ranks in most lists of the best places to live for Expats.
 And, the Spanish Non-Lucrative Visa is one of the most popular options for people wanting to move to this beautiful country.
 The concept is simple.
 The Spanish government is happy to welcome people from around the world who can financially support themselves.
-You can work, but you cannot earn your income from Spanish sources, and this program doubles as the Spain Retirement Visa.
+Because of that, this program doubles as the Spain Retirement Visa.
 We’ll look at the requirements, application process, fees, and more.
 And, we’ll explore Spanish citizenship pathways from the Non-Lucrative Visa Spain.

 - What does non-lucrative mean?